 There are so many misconceptions about who an entrepreneur is.
 This is probably the reason why so many young youths today call themselves entrepreneurs and think the road to entrepreneurship is easy and simple but it is not.

-So today, I want to explain everything you should about entrepreneurship, the common myths about entrepreneurs, characteristics of an entrepreneur, functions of an entrepreneur, importance of entrepreneurship, types of entrepreneurship, and more just so that you will be fully informed before you begin your entrepreneurship journey.
+So today, I want to explain everything you should about who is an entrepreneur, the common myths about entrepreneurs, characteristics, functions, importance, types of entrepreneurship, and more just so that you will be fully informed before you begin your entrepreneurship journey.

 Who is an Entrepreneur?